 At the core of Nosto’s segmentation tools are affinities and affinity settings.
 In this article you’ll learn why you can and should use them, what you can achieve with them, and the basics of the principle how they work.

-Vast majority of buying intent and affinity signals are created by users who simply browse a site’s offering.
-Unfortunately many systems and segmentation tools rely only on transactional data, thus missing a lot of invaluable information about customer preference, which are learnt only after a purchase is made, hence missing many opportunities to improve your customers' experience.
-This is especially a problem when new customers without any buying data visit the site the first time, but also when existing clients change their scope and want to shop something else than they did before.
+Vast majority of buying intent and affinity signals are created by users who simply browse a site without buying or even adding anything to the shopping cart.
+Majority of customer platforms and different customer segmentation tools rely only on transactional data, thus these often miss a lot of invaluable information about shopping preferences, as these can be learnt only after a purchase is made.
+In other words, many opportunities to improve shopping experiences are missed, which is especially a problem when new visitors without any buying data visit the site the first time, but also when existing customers who have bought something change their scope and want to shop something else than they did before.

-Affinity based segments help you to achieve both targets as they link products and customers together with the highest degree of relevancy, updating on real-time, while segment sensitivity settings are mechanism to control the degree of personalization and volume of users belonging to a segment.
+Nosto's affinity based segments help you to solve both of the example cases and many more.
+Affinity segments link products, product ranges and shoppers together with the highest degree of relevancy, updating on real-time, adjusting on each store's unique browsing and shopping patterns, while segment sensitivity settings are the mechanism to control the degree of personalization and volume of users belonging to each segment.

 How Does The Scoring System Work?

-The scoring is individually calculated for each customer and based on all interactions a customer does while visiting the site, re-calculated in real-time, across multiple sessions and taking time into equation.
+The scoring is individually calculated for each shopper and based on all interactions a shopper does while visiting the site, re-calculated in real-time, across multiple sessions and taking time into equation.
 Below an example of a few self-explanatory interactions specific for e-commerce websites which are used for scoring, starting from feeble intent signals towards very strong affinity:

 Because website design, product types, buying cycles and in general businesses also affect the number of interactions per visit and interaction types, the scoring is self-learning, not static or limited only to given interaction examples as other interactions weigh in too.
 To avoid possible machine learning errors caused commonly by anomalies, some global safety rules are in place and regardless of site’s parameters.
 For example, an interaction of adding a product to a cart is always stronger signal than simply opening up a product page in a browser.
 As another example, opening the same product three times across three different visits to the site produces a stronger affinity score than eying out the product twice during the same session, while interactions done months ago are less impactful than those made just a few days ago.

-An outcome of the automated process could be visualized as a network of links how a customer is connected to product ranges, including the strength of the connection: An affinity score.
+An outcome of the automated process could be visualized as a network of links how a shopper is connected to product ranges, including the strength of the connection: An affinity score.

 Note: if you are using Low as a sensitivity rule, we recommend you to take advantage of our Segment Prioritization tool to prioritize one experience over another.